Spatio-Temporal Analysis of Epidemic Phenomena Using the R Package surveillance: Areal time series of counts

-To account for long-range transmission of cases, \citet{meyer.held2013} proposed the estimation of the weights $w_{ji}$ as a function of the order of neighbourhood $o_{ji}$ between districts.
-Specifically, a power-law model was suggested, which assumes the form $w_{ji} = o_{ji}^{-d}$, for $j\ne i$ and $w_{jj}=0$, where the decay parameter $d$ is to be estimated.
-Normalization to $w_{ji} / \sum_k w_{jk}$ is recommended and applied by default when specifying \code{W_powerlaw} as neighbourhood weights: \begin{Schunk} \begin{Sinput} R> measlesFit_powerlaw <- update(measlesFit_nepop, + ne = list(weights = W_powerlaw(maxlag = 5))) \end{Sinput} \end{Schunk} The argument \code{maxlag} sets an upper bound for spatial interaction in terms of neighbourhood order.
+To account for long-range transmission of cases, \citet{meyer.held2013} proposed to estimate the weights $w_{ji}$ as a function of the adjacency order $o_{ji}$ between the districts.
+For instance, a power-law model assumes the form $w_{ji} = o_{ji}^{-d}$, for $j\ne i$ and $w_{jj}=0$, where the decay parameter $d$ is to be estimated.
+Normalization to $w_{ji} / \sum_k w_{jk}$ is recommended and applied by default when supplying \code{W_powerlaw} as weights in the neighbourhood component: \begin{Schunk} \begin{Sinput} R> measlesFit_powerlaw <- update(measlesFit_nepop, + ne = list(weights = W_powerlaw(maxlag = 5))) \end{Sinput} \end{Schunk} The argument \code{maxlag} sets an upper bound for spatial interaction in terms of adjacency order.
 Here we set no limit since \code{max(neighbourhood(measlesWeserEms))} is 5.
 The resulting parameter estimate is $\hat{d} =$~4.10 (95\% CI: 2.03--6.17), which represents a strong decay of spatial interaction for higher-order neighbours.
-As an alternative to the parametric power law, order-specific weights up to \code{maxlag} can be modeled by using \code{W_np} instead of \code{W_powerlaw}.
-For instance, \code{W_np(maxlag=2)} corresponds to a second-order model, i.e., \mbox{$w_{ji} = 1 \cdot \ind(o_{ji} = 1) + e^{\omega_2} \cdot \ind(o_{ji} = 2)$}, which is also row-normalized by default: \begin{Schunk} \begin{Sinput} R> measlesFit_np2 <- update(measlesFit_nepop, + ne = list(weights = W_np(maxlag = 2))) R> AIC(measlesFit_nepop, measlesFit_powerlaw, measlesFit_np2) \end{Sinput} \begin{Soutput} df AIC measlesFit_nepop 9 1887 measlesFit_powerlaw 10 1882 measlesFit_np2 10 1881 \end{Soutput} \end{Schunk} In spite of the second-order model resulting in a slightly better fit, we will use the power-law model as a basis for further model extensions since the stand-alone second-order effect is not always identifiable in more complex models and is scientifically implausible.
+As an alternative to the parametric power law, unconstrained weights up to \code{maxlag} can be estimated by using \code{W_np} instead of \code{W_powerlaw}.
+For instance, \code{W_np(maxlag = 2)} corresponds to a second-order model, i.e., \mbox{$w_{ji} = 1 \cdot \ind(o_{ji} = 1) + e^{\omega_2} \cdot \ind(o_{ji} = 2)$}, which is also row-normalized by default: \begin{Schunk} \begin{Sinput} R> measlesFit_np2 <- update(measlesFit_nepop, + ne = list(weights = W_np(maxlag = 2))) \end{Sinput} \end{Schunk}